Isocarboxazid (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have Parkinson's disease, angina (chest pain), kidney disease, liver disease, diabetes, or epilepsy.
-Your doctor also needs to know if you have schizophrenia, overactive thyroid, or a history of drug or alcohol addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have Parkinson disease, kidney disease, diabetes, epilepsy, schizophrenia, an overactive thyroid, or a history of drug or alcohol addiction.

 Possible Side Effects While Using This Medicine